 - 2.5.1.
-There should be sufficient space after the last grain is inserted to fit the last spacer in place so that it is flush or extends only slightly from the end of the tube.
-If it extends out by more than 1/3 of its own thickness, remove it and do not use.
+There should be sufficient space after the last grain is inserted to fit the forward insulator in place and seat it to the tube with light pressure.
+If there is less clearance than this, you may remove the last gran spacer and recheck the fit.
 Only this spacer may be omitted and only if necessary to fit. - 2.6.
 Carefully install the two larger o-rings into the external grooves of the nozzle holder and forward closure.
-Handle these components with care from this point on so as not to damage or contaminate the o-rings.

-- 2.7.
-Place the case liner/nozzle assembly on your work surface with the nozzle end down, and slide the motor case down rear end first (end with thrust - ring) over the top of the liner towards the nozzle.
+Handle these components with care from this point on so as not to damage or contaminate the o-rings. - 2.7.
+Place the case liner/nozzle assembly on your work surface with the nozzle end down, and slide the motor case down rear end first (end step 2.6 with thrust ring) over the top of the liner towards the nozzle.
 Note: a light coat of grease on the liner exterior will aid assembly, disassembly and cleanup! - 2.8.
 Lay the motor case assembly down horizontally, and push on the nozzle ring until the assembly is far enough inside the case that the threads are partly exposed and the screw ring can be threaded into the rear of the case.
-Don't push on the nozzle itself as you will push it out of the nozzle holder. - 2.9.
-Screw in the nozzle retaining ring using the supplied wrench, pushing the nozzle/nozzle ring/case liner assembly forward as you proceed.
-Screw it in only until the retaining ring is exactly even with the end of the motor case - do not thread it in as far as it will go.
-Then, back the retaining ring out one half of a turn.

-2.10.
-Fit the forward insulating disk to the top of the case liner, checking that the top grain spacer (if used) is still properly in place.
+Don't push on the nozzle itself as you will push it out of the nozzle holder.

+- 2.9.
+Screw in the nozzle retaining ring using the wrench, pushing the nozzle/nozzle ring/case liner assembly forward as you proceed.
+Screw it in only until the retaining ring is exactly even with the end of the motor case do not thread it in as far as it will go.
+Then, back the retaining ring out one half of a turn. - 2.10.
+Fit the forward insulating disk to the top of the case liner, checking that the top grain spacer (if used) is still properly in place. - 2.11.
-- 2.11.
 Verify that the inside of the motor case is clean ahead of the liner assembly before proceeding.
 Wipe with a clean rag, tissue or wet-wipe if required.
 Apply a light coat of silicone o-ring lubricant onto this area after cleaning. - 2.12.
 Insert the assembled forward closure into the top of the motor case, pushing it down carefully with your fingers until you can thread in the retaining ring.
 Thread in the forward retaining ring using the wrench, until you feel it take up a load against the top of the case liner.
 At this point the ring should be approximately flush with the end of the motor case, or slightly submerged.
 If it extends out the case at this point by more than about one half a turn, check the nozzle end to make sure the ring is not screwed in too far forward.
 If so, unscrew the nozzle retaining ring another half turn and screw the forward closure retainer in further.